AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/customize-conversation-list.md

 To customize the contents of the list cells, take the following steps:

-1. Create a new custom class `CustomConversationCell` by inheriting the `ConversationCell` class in `EaseChatUIKit` and set it up with the following code:
+1. Create a new custom class `CustomConversationCell` by inheriting the `ConversationCell` class in `chat-uikit` and set it up with the following code:

     ```swift
     ComponentsRegister.shared.ConversationCell = CustomConversationCell.self